Hub Models → Collective Impact

 A partner network is a group of organizations and representatives of different communities that team up to advance a common goal or vision.
 In the context of type 2 diabetes prevention, partners leverage each other’s expertise and reach to maximize their capacity and capabilities.
 Working together, partners can affect population and systems-level changes to increase enrollment into the National Diabetes Prevention Program (National DPP) lifestyle change program.

 The Bright Spot Initiative (BSI) is an example of how state health departments implemented a partner network that increased enrollment into the National DPP lifestyle change program.
-Year 1 of the BSI generated robust insights and best practices that may be useful for state health departments considering strategies to expand the National DPP lifestyle change program in their states.
+From 2022-2024, the BSI generated robust insights and best practices that may be useful for state health departments considering strategies to expand the National DPP lifestyle change program in their states.

 There are five sections on this page: